 The exploration of the void continued through a short rotoscoped animation.
 The film examined the sense of emptiness that emerges within self in the era of illusion in human connection.

 This animation got featured on Mental Health Short Film Collection of ART WITH IMPACT: HERE

-ART became the remedy and was able to recognize the relationship between the VOID PEOPLE and the battle with depression.
+Recognized the relationship between VOID PEOPLE and the battle with depression

 The experience had led to these insights: